 SCOPE OF THIS CHAPTER

-This chapter outlines the procedure for undertaking a Section 47 Enquiry, including undertaking medical assessments, and involving the child and family.
+This chapter outlines the procedure for undertaking an enquiry under Section 47 of the Children Act 1989, involving all relevant agencies.
+It also contains guidance on undertaking medical assessments, and involving the child and family.

 - Duty to Conduct Section 47 Enquiries